a43nigam/tfn/tfn/README.md

 2. Add model definition in `tfn/model/`
 3. Update training script with new options
 4. Update this README with new commands

+## ⚠️ Mixed-Precision Limitation
+Currently, the ImageTFN model does not fully support mixed-precision (AMP) training due to dtype issues.
+If you attempt to use torch.cuda.amp or similar features, you may encounter runtime errors.
+This is a known limitation and will be addressed in a future release.

+**Tip:** Always run scripts as modules using `python -m tfn.scripts.train ...` to ensure robust imports and package resolution, especially on platforms like Kaggle or Colab.